terraform-ibm-modules/terraform-ibm-devsecops-cd-toolchain/README.md

 	 - Issues/Incidence Repository

 2. pipeline-pr
 Resource definitions for setting up the tekton delivery pipeline.
-The toolchain i.e. the main module itself creates **`ibm_toolchain_tool_pipeline`** Toolchain Integration.
+The toolchain i.e. the main module itself creates **`ibm_cd_toolchain_tool_pipeline`** Toolchain Integration.
 However, all the other resource required by the Delivery Pipeline itself are created within this module.
 These resources primarily includes
 	 - Tekton Pipeline
 	 - Tekton Pipeline Definitions ( DevSecOps Compliance )
 	 - Tekton Pipeline Triggers
      - Tekton Pipeline Environment Variables

 3. pipeline-ci
 Resource definitions for setting up the tekton delivery pipeline.
-The toolchain i.e. the main module itself creates **`ibm_toolchain_tool_pipeline`** Toolchain Integration.
+The toolchain i.e. the main module itself creates **`ibm_cd_toolchain_tool_pipeline`** Toolchain Integration.
 However, all the other resource required by the Delivery Pipeline itself are created within this module.
 These resources primarily includes
 	 - Tekton Pipeline
 	 - Tekton Pipeline Definitions ( DevSecOps Compliance )
 	 - Tekton Pipeline Triggers